hadesrofl/mqtt-client/README.md

 ## A simple mqtt client written in Java based on the Paho Lib
 -------------------------------------------------------------

 This is a simple implementation for a MQTT client.
-This client has a small config file and runs a thread for every topic.
+This client has a small config file (as described below) and runs a thread for every topic.

+For my purpose it is set to subscribe and doesn't need to publish anything as it subscribes to topics, where sensor data is published and this client (running on a RPi) saves the values into a database.
+Therefore it has a special listener for the jdbc connection and mysql queries.

+## Example for the config file

 ```
 {
     "broker": {